msolomatin/redis-client-cpp/README.md

 #Redis API Client Library for C++

 ##Description
-Redis API Client LIbrary is a small C++11 library for [Redis](http://redis.io/) and allows you to call Redis APIs directly from your C++ code.
+Redis API Client Library is a small C++11 library for [Redis](http://redis.io/) and allows you to call Redis APIs directly from your C++ code.

 ##Alpha